-It’s worth noting that although some components are made from corrosion-resistant materials, this spinning reel isn’t a good choice for saltwater applications.
+It’s worth noting that although some components are made from corrosion-resistant materials, this spinning reel isn’t a good choice for saltwater applications and is more of a freshwater spinning reel.
 Saltwater will find a way in and eat out the interior of the reel and shorten its lifespan.

 - Smooth operations.